-Return ancestral lands and advance sovereignty for California Tribal Nations
+1. Return ancestral lands to California Tribal Nations

 The State of California was founded on the violent removal, coercion, murder, intimidation, and attempted extermination of California Native Americans.
 Governor Newsom's apology, issued in 2019 (Executive Order N-15-19), recognizes that the State of California "sanctioned over a century of depredations and prejudicial policies against California Native Americans."
-This order, along with land acknowledgements and similar statements, are the early steps of a much longer and broader process to address historical Success Story1
+This order, along with land acknowledgements and similar statements, are the early steps of a much longer and broader process to address historical and continued injustices.